Who We Are

 André loves to bike, learn new things on YouTube (and the web!), watch good soccer games and think about new solutions for the daily challenges.

 Don’t hesitate to contact André directly, to talk about that overdue life-changing move.
 He looks forward to hearing from you!

 Halima Mazouzi joined the Welcoming Center in 2015 with over ten years’ experience as a professional bookkeeper.
 Originally from Morocco, Halima worked as a secretary for several large companies before coming to the United States.
 She is fluent in French, Arabic, Berber and English.

 Herman Nyamunga provides technical assistance to entrepreneurs and business owners to successfully establish, stabilize, and expand their microenterprises.
-Herman is a Licensed Consultant for the Standards for Excellence Program, which advances ethics and accountability standards in nonprofit management nationwide.

 He has an MBA from Eastern University in St. Davids, Pennsylvania and a Bachelor’s degree in Education from Kenyatta University, Kenya.

 Manuel Portillo is a seasoned non-profit leader who comes to the Welcoming Center after a substantive career in non-profit program development and community organizing.
 Manuel is a 22-year Philadelphia resident who is originally from Guatemala.